 - c.
-Exclusively in cases where GSVERs have been retired for voluntary, non-compliance purposes, evidence of alternative steps that have been taken in response to the non-adjustment of affected GSVERs.
-This could, for instance, include an alteration to public claims made by entities using the GSVERs for voluntary purposes. - 1.5.5 | This evidence shall be made public on the Gold Standard Impact Registry as part of the project's Certification Documents, subject to confidentiality restrictions, and in cases where affected GSVERs have been retired for the purpose of complying with CORSIA, will be shared with ICAO. - 1.5.6 | Gold Standard may introduce further options for the reconciliation of nonadjusted GSVERs in the future.
+For other international mitigation purposes: Exclusively in cases where GSVERs have been retired for voluntary, non-compliance purposes, Eevidence of alternative steps that have been taken in response to the non-adjustment of affected GSVERs17.
+In the case of GSVERs retired for voluntary purposes, tThis could, for instance, include an alteration to public claims made by using entities using the GSVERs for voluntary purposes. - 1.5.5 | 1.5.6 | This evidence shall be made public on the Gold Standard Impact Registry as part of the project's Certification Documents, subject to confidentiality restrictions, and.
+I in cases where affected GSVERs have been retired for the purpose of complying with CORSIA, this evidence will be shared with ICAO. - 1.5.7 Gold Standard may introduce further options for the reconciliation of non-adjusted GSVERs in the future.